baurzhan-kenzhemukhanov/MonolithicAdventureGame-Homework-1/docs/OldReadMe.md

-# **Homework Assignment: Refactoring MonolithicAdventureGame Using SOLID Principles**
+# **Homework-1 Assignment: Refactoring MonolithicAdventureGame Using SOLID Principles**

-## **Objective**
+## **Purpose**
-The goal of this assignment is to refactor a **monolithic game simulation** into a well-structured, **SOLID-compliant** design by separating concerns, introducing abstractions, and ensuring maintainability.
+This assignment aims to transform a monolithic game simulation into a well-structured, SOLID-compliant design by dividing responsibilities, incorporating abstractions, and enhancing maintainability.

 ---

 ## **Monolithic Code Base**
 You have been provided with a **monolithic** implementation of an adventure game where:
 - **Player Management**: Health, experience, and inventory are handled within the same class.
-- **Combat System**: Enemy encounters and damage calculations are tightly coupled.
+- **Combat System**: Rival encounters and damage calculations are tightly coupled.
 - **Item Management**: Items are picked up and stored in the same monolithic class.
-- **Level Progression**: Game levels, enemy spawns, and resets are handled within a single method.
+- **Level Progression**: Game levels, rival spawns, and resets are handled within a single method.

 ---